 Our 20 year old apprentice got involved in art at the tender age of 3 when she started doodling.
-This may be like many of us, what separates Brooke from others is when, at the at of 16, she took doodling to the next level where she started working part time at a tattoo parlor at 16 in order to study from other artists when she wasn’t focused on reception.
+This may be so for many of us, but what separates Brooke from others is when, at the at of 16, she took doodling to the next level and started working part time at a tattoo parlor in order to study from other artists.

-She was trained at doing piercings by the age of 18, and after realizing her true passion was in drawing and expressing herself via permanent art, changed path to becoming a tattoo artist.
-That brings us to present time – she has been under our wing for a couple of years, first as an apprentice being trained by her figuratively adopted mother Asia, and we’re proud to see her grow into a very capable tattoo artist.
+She was trained at doing piercings by the age of 18, but after realizing that her true passion was in drawing and expressing herself via permanent art, Brooke changed paths to become a tattoo artist.
+Now, Brooke has been under our wing for a couple of years, first as an apprentice being trained by her figuratively adopted mother Asia, and we’re proud to see her grow into a very capable tattoo artist.

 Brooke can be unassuming.
 The 5”1, quiet, attractive and very focused artist often agonizes over producing the most amazing work – a trait that is often attached to perfectionists.
 With over 20 tattoos under her belt and extensive training on safety and cleanliness handling, it’s very easy to forget that Brooke is still an apprentice.
 That label will soon be removed, however, as Brooke looks to move away from the simpler script and lettering tattoos to inventing her own tattoo style.
 Specializing in floral and general minimalist tattoos, we’re super proud to see where Brooke’s already impressive artist career takes her next.

 Neo Traditional Tattoos

 Brooke is most interested in pursuing neo-traditional tattoos (neo means new in Latin).
-The dictionary would define it as “A readoption or revival of traditional styles, values, practices, etc.”, we see it as taking the traditional old-style tattoo art that have been around for over a hundred years (think American and sailors) and fusing it with new concepts.
+The dictionary would define it as “A re-adoption or revival of traditional styles, values, practices, etc.”, while we see it as taking the traditional old-style tattoo art that has been around for over a hundred years (think American and sailors) and fusing it with new concepts.